Jeremy Lin Still Considered Day To Day, Nets’ Fortunes Still In His Hands

 Jeremy Lin remains officially listed as day-to-day for the Brooklyn Nets after there was growing speculation he could return to the lineup from his latest hamstring injury as early as against the New Orleans Pelicans.

-The veteran point-guard last played just after Christmas and to say the Nets have missed his services would be akin to saying the man who gave us the era of “Linsanity” has been known to spark a little fan interest.
+The veteran point guard last played just after Christmas and to say the Nets have missed his services would be akin to saying the man who gave us the era of “Linsanity” has been known to spark a little fan interest.

-In all, Lin has played in just 12 games this season, averaging 14 points, six rebounds and three assists, as the Nets have struggled to a league-worse 8-31 start.
+In all, Lin has played in just 12 games this season, averaging 14 points, six rebounds, and three assists, as the Nets have struggled to a league-worse 8-31 start.

-Despite his prolonged absence, it’s clear he remains on the minds and in the hearts of NBA fans, who still cast enough All-Star ballot votes for him to finish eighth among all Eastern Conference guards, ahead of such notables as Kemba Walker, Bradley Beal and Avery Bradley.
+Despite his prolonged absence, it’s clear he remains on the minds and in the hearts of NBA fans, who still cast enough All-Star ballot votes for him to finish eighth among all Eastern Conference guards, ahead of such notables as Kemba Walker, Bradley Beal, and Avery Bradley.

 The only backcourt stars registering more votes than Lin were Kyrie Irving, Dwyane Wade, DeMar DeRozan, Isaiah Thomas, Kyle Lowry, Derrick Rose and John Wall.